 This post may contain affiliate links.
 Please read our disclosure policy.

-Growing up, orange chicken was always a favorite of ours when ordering Chinese-American take-out.
-This tofu recipe is our take on a vegan orange chicken.
-It has all of the flavors of orange chicken while using ingredients that are better for you and the planet.
+Growing up, orange chicken was always a favorite when ordering Chinese-American takeout.
+And this quick and easy tofu recipe is our take on vegan orange chicken and like many of our takeout inspired dishes, tofu is the star.

 ingredients for vegan orange tofu

-• Tofu: We like to use firm tofu for this recipe.
-We also recommend pressing your tofu to remove excess moisture to ensure maximum flavor.
-To press tofu, you can either use a store-bought tofu press or use this method here
+• Tofu: We find firm tofu to be the perfect texture for this recipe.
+For best results, we also recommend pressing your tofu to remove excess moisture to ensure maximum flavor.

 close up of saucy vegan orange tofu in a skillet